NCATS-Tangerine/biothings-explorer-beacon/README.md

 View it at http://localhost:8080

-Alternatively you can run the application as a Docker container:
+Alternatively you can run the application within a [Docker](https://docs.docker.com/engine/installation/) container:

 ```shell
 make docker-build